-CCC also has an additional policy that addresses zero tolerance towards all forms of sexual abuse and sexual harassment.
-(See D1-8.6 Offender Physical Abuse, Section III (A)(3), page 3: "The department has zero tolerance for all forms of offender abuse and retaliation."
-In III (B)(1) page 3 it further states, "Failure to report that an offender has been abused is a class A misdemeanor."
+PCC also has an additional policy that addresses zero tolerance towards all forms of sexual abuse and sexual harassment.
+(See D1-8.6 Offender Physical Abuse, Section III (A)(3): "The department has zero tolerance for all forms of offender abuse and retaliation."
+In III (B)(1), it further states, "Failure to report that an offender has been abused is a class A misdemeanor."

-In addition to this policy, IS19-1.1, "Conduct Rules and Sanctions," Section II (N) Rules of Conduct (7), page 3, defines Forcible Sexual Misconduct: 7.1 Using force, coercion or threats of force to obtain the compliance of another in any type of sexual activity.
-On page 9 of this same policy, it states, "The first 9 conduct violations rules (1-9.4) shall be considers major conduct violations.
+In addition to this policy, IS19-1.1, "Conduct Rules and Sanctions," Section II (N) Rules of Conduct (7), defines Forcible Sexual Misconduct: 7.1 Using force, coercion or threats of force to obtain the compliance of another in any type of sexual activity.
+Additionally, this same policy, it states, "The first 9 conduct violations rules (1-9.4) shall be considers major conduct violations.
 Major conduct violations shall normally result in more severe sanctions than other violations.
 Any conduct violations, under unusual or extreme conditions, may be considered a major violation if so recommended by the adjustment board and approved by the warden/designee."